sidtritisio/kindowinternational/README.md

 I'm building ki and learning how to use GitHub.

+ki (Kindow International) is a consulting initiative focused on strategy, technology, and business development.

 ## Currently working on
 - Building my business presence
 - Learning GitHub basics